ajshultz/comp-pop-gen/mk_tests/mk_sjsw/README.md

-## Scripts for avian comparative genomics
+## Pipeline for comparative genomics

-First pass at a set of scripts to concatenate and filter VCFs, run through snpEff, then combine into a consensus BED file from which MK tables can be constructed.
-Using Corvus cornix as example species; will be generalized shortly.
+Automatic pipeline to concatenate and filter VCFs, run through snpEff, and create input for SnIPRE, MK tests, and direction of selection calculations.
+Minor configuration and preprocessing required before running pipeline.sh, outlined below.

 Authors: